JoshPaulie/NanoEncoder/README.md

 **NanoEncoder** is for local media nerds who want to save storage space without sacrificing video quality.
 It provides:

 - Batch processing of video directories
-- Smart detection of already optimized files
+- Auto skips already optimized files
 - Detailed reporting of space savings
 - Safe cleanup of original files (only when you're ready)